PLAID: A Unified Data Model for Machine Learning on Heterogeneous Physics Simulations: Additional details on PLAID

 # outputs for fn in ["U1", "U2", "q", "sig11", "sig22", "sig12"]: field = sample.get_field(fn)

 for sn in ["max_von_mises", "max_q", "max_U2_top", "max_sig22_top"]: scalar = sample.get_scalar(sn)

 \end{python}

-The geometrical support in PLAID samples can be easily converted to Muscat meshes: \begin{python} from Muscat.Bridges import CGNSBridge CGNS_tree = sample.get_mesh() mesh = CGNSBridge.CGNSToMesh(CGNS_tree) \end{python}
+The geometrical support in PLAID samples can be easily converted to Muscat meshes: \begin{python} from Muscat.Bridges import CGNSBridge CGNS_tree = sample.get_tree() mesh = CGNSBridge.CGNSToMesh(CGNS_tree) \end{python}